Homemade Vanilla Bean Ice Cream

 Grass-fed milk products are higher in nutrients, and if you use raw or low-heat pasteurized, then may of the enzymes in the milk are still present which help with our bodies digestion of it.

-Raw cane sugar – A much better option compared to a refined white sugar.
-Although it’s not as healthy as coconut sugar (which I use in most of my recipes), it’s still significantly better than a highly refined sugar.
+Raw cane sugar is a better option compared to a refined white sugar.
+Although it’s not as healthy as coconut sugar (which I use in most of my recipes), it’s still significantly better than a highly refined, bleached sugar.

-Vanilla bean – High in antioxidants and has anti-inflammatory and neuro-protective properties, enhancing brain and mood health.
+Vanilla beans are high in antioxidants and has anti-inflammatory and neuro-protective properties, enhancing brain and mood health.

-Pink himalayan salt – Rich in electrolytes and minerals, such as magnesium, calcium, potassium, and iron.
+Pink himalayan salt is rich in electrolytes and minerals, such as magnesium, calcium, potassium, and iron.

 Ingredients for Vanilla Bean Ice Cream